Ystrad Mynach: Centre for Sporting Excellence

 The CCB Centre for Sporting Excellence was erected on Caerphilly Road in May 2014.
 The centre has taken its place on the land of the old Ystrad Mynach Hospital and was built in conjunction with many partners, including Heron Bros Ltd Of Northern Ireland, at a cost of around £6 million.
 The facility is run by Caerphilly County Borough Council and it is hoped the local community will use the centre to create a thriving sporting culture within the region.

 Valley Greyhound Stadium

 The Valley Greyhound Stadium is a greyhound racing stadium in Twyn Road sandwiched between the Caerphilly Road and A469 and on the east bank of the Rhymney River (on the north side of the Dyffryn Business Park).
 It opened in 1976.

 New Cottage Dance Centre

 The New Cottage Dance Centre is on The Bridge in Ystrad Mynach and is home to dance teams.
-The dance centre has six registered teachers on the IDTA website.

 The 'Ystrad Fawr' formation teams have been successful in the British Championships.
 Their teams being former British Champions.

 In 2016, the 'Ystrad Fawr Dancers' entered the talent contest, Britain's Got Talent and made it through the heats.
 On 21 May, it was then announced that the team got through to the semi-finals.
 They competed in the semi-final (23 May) and finished ninth place.